 Q: There seems to be a part missing from the packaging.
 What should I do?

-A: If you discover a missing part during assembly, please email the Vision Grills customer support team (firstname.lastname@example.org) for shipment of the part.
+A: If you discover a missing part during assembly, please email the Vision Grills customer support team (firstname.lastname@example.org).

 Q: What should I do if a ceramic part or side shelf was broken or cracked when removed from the box?

 A: Should any parts be broken or cracked when delivered, please contact the Vision Grills customer support team (email@example.com) for replacement.
 Warranty claims require proof of purchase and a photo of the damaged part.

 Q: The gaskets on my grill are burned or falling off.
 What should I do?

 A: Should your gaskets burn or leak smoke during the first year of ownership, please email the Vision Grills customer support team (firstname.lastname@example.org) to request a replacement.
 The long-term performance of the original gasket will vary based on use of the grill.
 Consistent use of the Vision Grill at extreme (550+oF) temperatures may shorten the life of the gaskets.
 Keep in mind that the gaskets on your grill are like tires on a car and will require periodic replacement.
 All Vision Grills Kamados are equipped with FDA-approved felt gaskets attached with high-quality adhesive, however, the gaskets may become discolored and flatten due to heat exposure and drippings from foods and/or sauces over time.
 Discoloration or flattening will not affect the performance of your grill.
 In fact, the long-term smoke (creosote) buildup around the gasket actually helps the grill to seal and better retain heat.
 Vision Grills also offers an FDA-approved Nomex gasket upgrade for purchase (email@example.com).
 This will improve gasket longevity for high-usage owners.